How we process your personal data

 Your rights

-Those who are registered have a right to receive information about which personal data we process and why we process them.
-You receive this information in what is known as a register extract.
-The extract will be sent within a month of you requesting it.
+As a registered user, you have the right to obtain information about what personal data we process about you and why we process it.
+You can obtain this information through a so-called register extract.
+You will normally receive the extract within one month of requesting it.

-In some limited cases, those who are registered have the right to have their personal data removed from our registers.
-This right only applies in certain individual cases when data for example have been processed unlawfully or when erasure is required in order to comply with a legal obligation.
-The main rule is that the contents of completed public documents cannot be amended, but we always conduct a review in each individual case.
+As a registered user, you have the right to have your personal data removed from our business systems in certain limited cases.
+This right only applies in certain private (person) cases, for example when data has been processed in an unauthorised manner or when deletion is required to comply with a legal duty.
+The contents of completed public documents cannot be amended as a rule, but we always examine individual cases.

 Those who have submitted their personal data have, in certain cases, the right to access and use this personal data elsewhere, for example in another social media service.
 We may be obliged to facilitate such a transfer of personal data when this is technically possible.
 One prerequisite is that we are processing the personal data with support of your consent or in order to comply with an agreement made with you.